paulinebanye/paulinebanye/README.md

   <h1 style="align:center; color:#c799ff"> Copywriting 📒 </h1>
 <P>
 <h3>
-I write about things I'm currently learing.
-I break concepts down in very simple terms so absolute beginners in the tech space can understand them.
+I write about programming languages and a little bit of fiction.
+I enjoy breaking concepts down in very simple terms so absolute beginners in the tech space can understand them.
 </h3>
 </div>